dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 This can be done via `the releases page <https://dcos.io/releases/>`__ or with the :ref:`dcos-docker-cli:download-installer` command.

 `DC/OS Enterprise <https://mesosphere.com/product/>`__ is also supported.
-Ask your sales representative for release artifacts.
+Ask your sales representative for installers.

 Creating a cluster is possible with the :ref:`dcos-docker-cli:create` command.
 This command allows you to customize the cluster in many ways.